KauzClay/docs-tap/partials/_install-components.hbs.md

 is useful if you do not want to use a profile to install packages or if you want to install additional packages after installing a profile.
-Before installing the packages, be sure to complete the prerequisites, configure and verify the cluster, accept the EULA, and install the Tanzu CLI with any required plug-ins.
+Before installing the packages, be sure to complete the prerequisites, configure and verify the cluster, and install the Tanzu CLI with any required plug-ins.
 For more information, see [Prerequisites](/docs-tap/prerequisites.hbs.md).

 ## <a id='individual-package-toc'></a> Install pages for individual Tanzu Application Platform packages